xchrisbradley/boringjobs/README.md

 - Reward withdrawal system for participants.

 ## Initial Setup Instructions
-To integrate and test the OnChain JobBoard in your local environment, follow the steps below:
+To integrate and test the Boring Jobs in your local environment, follow the steps below:

 1. Clone the repository and install necessary dependencies:
     ```bash